koreo-dev/koreo.dev/docs/workflow.md

 That means, unless changed, you may provide its return value as an input to other steps by setting a key within their `inputs` to `=steps.config`.

-Lastly, `spec.configStep` does not support `forEach`, `refSwitch`, or `skipIf`.
+Lastly, `configStep` does not support `forEach`, `refSwitch`, or `skipIf`.
-The remaining options share the same behavior as `spec.steps` values.
+The remaining options share the same behavior as `steps` values.

 :::note
-The `spec.configStep` may run concurrently with other steps that do not depend on it.
+The `configStep` may run concurrently with other steps that do not depend on it.
 :::